NodeBalancer Reference Guide

 - Weight - Each of these nodes will also have a weight assigned to it that determines how connections will be balanced to it.
 Nodes with a higher weight will receive more connections than nodes with a lower weight.

-A Node’s status, as seen from the perspective of the NodeBalancer, is indicated via its status field.
-It either has a value of UP or DOWN.
-The Last Status Change field also indicates the last time this node’s status changed.
+A Node’s status, as seen from the perspective of the NodeBalancer, is indicated via its Node Status field.
+It has a value of X Up / X Down, where X is the number of background Nodes currently being balanced.

 Changes to a Node’s Mode are applied within 60 seconds.